Kazmania21/php-inventory-system/README.md

 1. Create or update the database tables and stored procedures in `database/migrations`.
 2. Write validation logic in a new or existing file in `forms/`.
-3. Add new business/data logic to that same file in `forms/` (will make services folder for this instead).
+3. Add new business/data logic in `services/`
 4. Define new routes or extend existing ones in `index.php`.
 5. Add new pages or update existing ones in `pages/`.
 5. Add new frontend scripts or styling in `assets/`.